-Transfer some icing sugar to a shallow plate.
-Take heaped tablespoons of dough and shape the cookies into small balls rolling them briefly between your hands.
+- Transfer some icing sugar to a shallow plate.
+Take heaped tablespoons of dough the size of a small walnut (about 25 grams / 0.88 oz).Shape the cookies into small balls by rolling them briefly between your hands.
 Transfer the balls to the icing sugar and roll them to coat well.

 - Use room temperature egg whites because they will whip up much faster.